timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

 Verify the given entries and press return
 ```

-2. After the creation and upload of the container images to IBM Cloud registry it asks for the review of you first tenant configuration
+#### b.
+After the creation and upload of the container images to IBM Cloud registry it asks for the review of you first tenant configuration

 ```sh
 Parameter count : ../configuration/global.json ../configuration/tenants/tenant-a.json